 In the summer of 2010 the station again relocated.
 The Town of Chautauqua now owned the former Mayville Central School building and one of the remaining, unoccupied spaces left in the building was the former industrial arts area.
 Town officials felt that utilization of this space for public purposes was the perfect use.
 Volunteers totally remodeled these classrooms and the station operates there now.

-The channel serves approximately 5,000 homes in the cabled areas of the towns of Chautauqua, North Harmony, Portland, Ripley, Sherman, and Westfield, as well as the villages of Mayville, Sherman and Westfield.
-Cable operators have included US Cable, Adelphia and Time Warner.
-Time Warner has the technical capability of providing Access Channel 5's service to all of the cabled homes in Chautauqua County.
+The channel serves approximately 3,500 homes in the cabled areas of the towns of Chautauqua, North Harmony, Portland, Ripley, Sherman, and Westfield, as well as the villages of Mayville, Sherman and Westfield.
+Cable operators have included US Cable, Adelphia, Time Warner and Spectrum.

-The organization incorporated as a not-for-profit corporation in 2010 as Access Chautauqua County TV, Inc. and filed a d/b/a with the State of New York under the name Access Channel 5.
+The organization incorporated as a not-for-profit corporation in 2010 as Access Chautauqua County TV, Inc. and filed a d/b/a with the State of New York under the name Access Channel 5 and later under the name of Access Chautauqua.
 Access Chautauqua County TV, Inc. is an IRS recognized 501(c)(3) entity.

 - Including, but are not limited to: